 Albert Marquet (1875 — 1947)

-Mikhail Morozov grew more adventurous in his choices at the turn of the century, becoming the first Russian collector to purchase paintings by Gauguin and van Gogh, in 1900 and 1901.
-When he acquired White Night, Aasgardstrand (Girls on the Bridge), below, in 1903, Mikhail was the only Russian collector of his day to own a work by Edvard Munch, the Norwegian — an indication that his tastes had expanded beyond Post-Impressionism to include Symbolism and Expressionism.
+Mikhail Morozov grew more adventurous in his choices at the turn of the century, becoming the first Russian collector to purchase paintings by Gauguin and van Gogh, in 1900 and 1901 respectively.
+When he acquired White Night, Aasgardstrand (Girls on the Bridge), below, in 1903, Mikhail was the only Russian collector of his day to own a work by Edvard Munch, the Norwegian — an indication that Morozov’s tastes had expanded beyond Post-Impressionism to include Symbolism and Expressionism.

 During his university years in Zurich, the younger brother Ivan became an enthusiastic amateur landscape painter, before returning home to take over the family textile business.
 While Moscow had been the conservative and religious heart of Russia, the city was changing and had become one of the most dynamic, forward-looking cities in the world before the 1917 Revolution.
 Ivan Morozov collected nudes by Henri Manguin (below left) and Charles Guérin (below right).